rishigoel/2Pay/README.md

 ### Competitive Landscape

 Others have tried to solve this problem.
 On newer versions of iOS for example, the user can save their credit card information on their phone.
-Sites light AO.com, Crate and Barrel, and Topshop have used design elements such as big buttons and progress bars to create a better experience.
+Sites like AO.com, Crate and Barrel, and Topshop have used design elements such as big buttons and progress bars to create a better experience.
 AO.com also allows the user to type in their postal code, and the site determines their address for them.
 Reiss uses a real-time address finder.
 Finally, Card.Io, now a subsidiary of PayPal, created a library to gather the user's payment information by scanning their credit card.

 ### Persona - Kyle Dejong